s-light/PergereOrtus/docs/ideas/readme.md

 ## power
-in the bottom of the unit needs to be place for some LiPo / LiFe cells... most power hungry is the POV section.. so more details there..
+in the bottom of the unit needs to be place for some LiPo / LiFe cells... if the housing is made with an inner width of 180mm (the outer width of the paper model) then two 2s1p inline LiFePo4 packs with 26650 form-factor can fit in the bottom..

+most power hungry is the POV section.. more details there..